Bo's Top Albums of 2024

 15. Empire of the Sun, Ask That God

-Remember when I said indie pop is so back?
-I wasn’t joking!
-The Australian electronic duo (Nick Littlemore and Luke Steele) made their return after an 8 year hiatus.
-And suddenly I was transported back to 2008 listening to “Walking on a Dream.”
-This duo really hasn’t changed much.
-Ask That God delivers blissful and sun-kissed lyrics and vocals backdropped by funky nostalgia pop with some current influences.
-It’s by no means groundbreaking, but it’s a fun ride through Lord Littlemore and Emperor Steele’s eccentric universe.
-I love my kooky Australian uncles and I’m proud to be an Empyrean.
+Remember when I said indie pop was back?
+I wasn’t kidding!
+The Australian electronic duo (Nick Littlemore and Luke Steele) returned after an 8-year hiatus, and suddenly I was transported back to 2008, reminiscing about “Walking on a Dream.”
+Not much has changed with Ask That God—it’s still blissful, sun-kissed lyrics and vocals set against funky, nostalgic pop with a few current influences thrown in.
+It’s not exactly groundbreaking, but it’s a fun trip through Lord Littlemore and Emperor Steele’s eccentric universe.
+I’ve always loved my kooky Australian uncles, and I’m proud to be an Empyrean.

 Faves: Changes, Music on the Radio, Cherry Blossom, AEIOU